What is the construction excise tax?

 How long will the tax be in effect?

 The tax went into effect July 1, 2006.
-With its June 2009 vote, the Metro Council has extended the tax program for an additional five years to 2014, at which time the Metro Council will reconsider its future use.
+The Metro Council extended the program in January 2009 and again in June 2014.
+The latter extension authorized the program through December 2020, at which time the Metro Council will reconsider its future use.

 Updates on Construction Excise Tax Collections